Lifestyle | Health & Wellness

 Feeling Deprived

-Okay, I’ll fess up.
-Here I am writing daily on FODMAP Everyday telling y’all not to feel deprived and here I am being sidelined by a 2-inch pastry.
-The thing is, I am human and so are you.
+I have to fess up.
+Typically, I am writing daily on FODMAP Everyday®, telling y’all not to feel deprived, and here I was being sidelined by a 2-inch pastry.
+The thing is, I am human, and so are you.

 I’ve had a pretty good track record.
-I’ve been on the diet for 2 years and pretty much never feel deprived.
+At the time, I had been on the diet for two years (in Integration at this time) and pretty much never felt deprived.
 I think the biggest issues come when eating out.
-I look at restaurant menus and the anxiety sets in – mostly because even after I ask questions I do not always trust that the servers truly understand what I am asking and/or that they will accurately relay information to the kitchen.
+I look at restaurant menus and the anxiety sets in – mostly because even after I ask questions, I do not always trust that the servers truly understand what I am asking and/or that they will accurately relay information to the kitchen.
+(Luckily, we have digestive enzymes to help).

 And deprivation isn’t even the right word for those instances, it is more “frustration”.